HulyaMartli/HackerRank-SQL-Challenges/README.md

 **SOLUTION**

 ~~~~
-Select CITY from STATION where CITY LIKE 'A%'
+SELECT city FROM station WHERE city LIKE 'A%'
-or CITY LIKE 'E%'
+or city LIKE 'E%'
-or CITY LIKE 'I%'
+or city LIKE 'I%'
-or CITY LIKE 'O%'
+or city LIKE 'O%'
-or CITY LIKE 'U%';
+or city LIKE 'U%';
 ~~~~